Follow Proper Ladder Angle Rule to Avoid Risks

 Proper ladder angle rule

-There are different types of ladders, and each is suited for a particular type of job.
-Some common types include extension ladders, platform ladders, step stool ladders, A-frame, and pole ladders.
+There are different ladders, each suited for a particular type of job.
+Some common types include extension, platform, step stool ladders, A-frame, and pole ladders.

 We have written a handy review on the 7 best safety step stool with handle, you might also want to check that out.